-Grant Thornton has updated its publication, Leases: Navigating the guidance in ASC 842, to include new examples and insights, as well as to incorporate recent amendments to the authoritative lease accounting guidance issued as of January 2021.
-This guide provides a detailed discussion of the FASB’s lease accounting standard codified in ASC 842, Leases, including how to:
+Grant Thornton has updated its publication, Leases: Navigating the guidance in ASC 842, to include new examples and insights, as well as to incorporate recent amendments to the authoritative lease accounting guidance issued as of November 2022.
+This guide provides a detailed discussion of the FASB’s lease accounting guidance codified in ASC 842, Leases, including how to:

 - Determine whether a contract is or contains a lease